-Your weight: The size of the kite will differ according how much you weight, a person that’s quite heavy (+-100kg) would like to get bigger kites, whereas a rider that weighs 50kg will need smaller size kites for the same conditions.
-Most of the brands have a table/reference of weight x wind strength x kite size, that could be a good starting point.
+Your weight: The size of the kite will differ according how much you weight.
+Person that’s quite heavy (+-100kg) would like to get bigger kites, whereas a rider that weighs 50kg will need smaller size kites for the same conditions.
+Most of the brands have a kite size chart of weight x wind strength x kite size, that could be a good starting point.
 We highly suggest to ask experts in kite shops where you buy your kites, to give you the best solution, taken all 3 factors in consideration.

 Spot where you will ride: You can check your spot trends/historical statistics here: https://www.windguru.cz/archive-stats.php

 For example in Tarifa we have quite strong levante, so it’s a good idea to have a small kite like 5-7m.
 If the spot where you ride tends to have lighter wind, then you want to get bigger kites like 14m or bigger.
 Always the best is to ask locals, as they can tell you any specific spot characteristics, e.g seabreeze and etc, that windguru or other wind forecast cannot tell.

 Your board size: The formula is simple.